INTRODUCTION

 TIPS FOR MAINTAINING A HEALTHY GUT MICROBIOME

 Supporting your gut health goes beyond just eating probiotic-rich foods.
-Here are some additional tips for maintaining a balanced microbiome and to boost immunity:
+Here are some additional tips for maintaining a balanced microbiome and boosting immunity:

 Adopting these habits ensures good gut health and boosts your immunity.